 98. What enzyme enhances the hydrolysis reaction?

-If the arterial blood oxygen content is decreased, if cardiac output or perfusion is decreased, or if abnormal cellular function prevents proper uptake of oxygen.
+1) Arterial blood oxygen content is decreased, 2) Cardiac output or perfusion is decreased, and 3) Abnormal cellular function prevents the proper uptake of oxygen

 100. When does hypoxemia occur?

-When the partial pressure of oxygen in the arterial blood (PaO2) is decreased to lower than normal.
+When the partial pressure of oxygen in arterial blood (PaO2) is decreased

-Low ambient PO2, hypoventilation, impaired diffusion, V/Q imbalances, right to left anatomical or physiological shunting, aging, altitude.
+Low ambient PO2, hypoventilation, impaired diffusion, V/Q imbalances, right-to-left anatomical or physiological shunting, aging, and altitude

 102. What is the approximate PaO2 at the age of 60?

-103. What is the most common cause of hypoxemia in patients with lung disease?
+103. What is the most common cause of hypoxemia in patients with lung diseases?

 104. What happens when ventilation is greater than perfusion?

-There is wasted ventilation — alveolar dead space.
+There is wasted ventilation (i.e., alveolar dead space)

 105. What happens when ventilation is less than perfusion?